-The Manzanita Talks are a series of discussions convened by Joint Venture Silicon Valley, in partnership with the Bay Area Council.
-They grew out of dialogue emanating from the private sector, matched by heightening discussion taking place in the halls of local government.
-With funding for technical assistance provided by an anonymous family foundation, the Manzanita talks will join these private and public sector parties into a shared conversation taking place in five installments.
+The Manzanita Talks were a series of discussions convened by Joint Venture Silicon Valley, in partnership with the Bay Area Council.
+They grew out of dialogue emanating from the private sector, matched by heightening discussion that took place in the halls of local government.
+With funding for technical assistance provided by an anonymous family foundation, the Manzanita talks joined private and public sector parties into a shared conversation that took place in five installments.

-The talks bring together elected officials from 8 mid-Peninsula cities (Redwood City, East Palo Alto, Atherton, Menlo Park, Palo Alto, Los Altos, Mountain View and Sunnyvale) 8-10 companies deeply engaged in transportation programs.
+The talks brought together elected officials from eight mid-Peninsula cities (Redwood City, East Palo Alto, Atherton, Menlo Park, Palo Alto, Los Altos, Mountain View and Sunnyvale) and nine companies deeply engaged in transportation programs.

 What are Transportation Management Associations (TMAs)?

 TMA's are non-profit, member-controlled organizations that provide transportation services in a particular area, such as a commercial district, mall, medical center or business park.
 They are generally public-private partnerships, consisting primarily of area businesses with local government support where they provide an institutional framework for Traffic Demand Management (TDM) programs and services across a variety of employer sizes.
 There are several TMAs in our sub-region in various states of formation.